imalsogreg/RetroProject/awake_dips/outline.md

  * Prevalence of SW's changes with prolonged exposure to task

 ### Slow-Wave Wake

- * Similarity of brain activity during consumption to SWS state - Interesting!
+ ## Similarity of brain activity during consumption to SWS state - Interesting!
+ * Coordination of many tetrodes in dips, frames
+ * Coordination of frames with hippocampal activity
+ * K-complexes in LFP

- * Differences (Non-involvement of somato and motor cortex) - Also interesting
+ ## Differences (Non-involvement of somato and motor cortex) - Also interesting

- * Advance in understanding of 'offline processing state' previously thought to involve just hippocampus.
+ ## Advance in understanding of 'offline processing state' previously thought to involve just hippocampus.

 ### Relationship to Tononi's local sleep
  * SWW doesn't involve entire brain